Prototyping in advance

 - Looked for a power and ground line that could power the ATTiny13A

-Success - the 1.2V battery onboard is stepped up to 3.3V for the onboard MCU and lights.
+Success - the NiMH battery on-board is stepped up to 3.3V for the existing MCU and lights.

 - Used a multimeter to check if the button was active high or active low